kenahrens/newrelic-api-client-js/scripts/README.md

 These scripts rely on having the configuration properly set.

 * add-channel-to-alerts - Add a particular notification channel to all policies
-* cst-to-config - Helper tool to make a CSV file into a config JSON
+* csv-to-config - Helper tool to make a CSV file into a config JSON
+* csv-to-ping - Create SIMPLE (ping) monitors from a csv file
 * getusers - Print out the list of users from your account
 * infra-cu - Calculate the compute units (CU) for your infrastructure environment
 * insights-usage-detail - Create CSV with Transaction usage by app for your account(s)